 Pediatric Cancer Facts

-Kids Walk participants, donors, and supporters of all ages are making a difference by raising money for lifesaving pediatric cancer research.
+Kids Walk participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
 Every dollar raised gives the doctors and researchers at MSK Pediatrics what they need to discover new and better treatment options for children around the world.

 Facts about Pediatric Cancers:

-- Childhood cancers are the leading cause of death by disease in children under the age of 15 in the U.S.
+- Kids' cancers are the leading cause of death by disease in children under the age of 15 in the U.S.

 - Pediatric cancers are classified as a rare form of cancer.